wblachowski/cue-card-scraper/README.md

 $ py cards_scraper.py -l <limit> -o <output file>
 ```

-Card are saved either to a text file or to a SQLite database, depending on the name of the output file.
+Cards are saved either to a text file or to an SQLite database, depending on the name of the output file.
 Text output contains cue cards details separated by an empty line, for instance:

 ```